Prof Charles Abraham, BA, DPhil

 Cliona is Director of the “Dietary Interventions: Evidence & Translation” (DIET) 5-year research programme, and is Deputy Director of the Healthier Lives National Science Challenge.
 More

-A/Prof Joel Porter, BS, MA, PsyD
+Dr Joel Porter, BS, MA, PsyD

 Dr Joel Porter is a Clinical Psychologist and an internationally sought after trainer in Motivational Interviewing (MI).
 Dr Porter is the Program Director of Gunnebah, a private residential addiction centre in Murrwillumbah, NSW.
 Joel is an Adjunct Associate Professor with University of Canberra, Centre for Applied Psychology and expert consultant to the United Nations Office on Drugs and Crime.

 Dr Porter is a long standing member of the Motivational Interviewing Network of Trainers and has provided MI training throughout Australia and New Zealand, as well as South East Asia, China, Europe and North America.
-Dr Porter has held various academic and professional positions including Associate Clinical Director of Lives Lived Well, Principal Advisor of Programmes & Interventions, New Zealand Department of Corrections and Director of Centre for Gambling Studies, University of Auckland.
+He has held various academic and professional positions including Associate Clinical Director of Lives Lived Well, Principal Advisor of Programmes & Interventions, New Zealand Department of Corrections and Director of Centre for Gambling Studies, University of Auckland.

 Joel is an engaging and inspiring trainer well known for providing MI workshops that translate in to daily practice in a safe relaxed environment.